growupanand/WECV/README.md

     {
       'date': '[08/02/18, 2:02:43 PM]',
       'name': 'Santa',
-      'message': ' Good, can we show attachements also like below.', 'attachment': None
+      'message': ' Good, can we show attachments also like below.', 'attachment': None
     },
     {